 Development is then followed by other implementation stages that lead to a live product.
 Then the cycle starts over with user research and testing.

 Sidenote: I didn’t dedicate a separate stage to prototyping because it’s a slightly different dimension.
 A prototype means that your wireframes, high-fidelity layouts, or even live coded screens are linked together into a clickable model that simulates the product behavior.
-As you see, it requires very different skills depending on your team’s process.
+As you see, it could require different skills depending on your team’s process.

 There’s plenty of free learning material available out there!
 Companies producing design tools invest enormous resources into education, because it increases their ultimate customer base (also brand awareness and loyalty).